 After graduating from Hampden-Sydney students, attend a four-year medical school program.
 Medical students spend their first two years of medical school in basic sciences and the final two years in clinical rotations.
 By the end of their third year, medical students select a specialty and apply to residency programs.
 Typical residency programs and their duration include Internal Medicine (three years), Family Medicine (three years), Pediatrics (three years), Emergency Medicine (three years), Anæsthesiology (four years), Obstetrics and Gynecology (four years), Diagnostic Radiology (five years), and General Surgery (five years).

-Students who are interested in Physical Therapy are eligible for four guaranteed positions into Lynchburg College's Doctor of Physical Therapy (DPT) program.
+Students who are interested in Physical Therapy are eligible for two guaranteed positions into Lynchburg College's Doctor of Physical Therapy (DPT) program.
 They must meet certain GPA and curricular requirements and work with the College's Health Sciences Committee just as if they were applying to med school.